5.5. comp neuro#

 inputs

-data from the sense
+data from the senses

 copy of the motor commands